wp-plugins/comment-contest/readme.txt

 = 1.41 =
 * Change display of the winners and loosers list at the end
 * Compatibility tests with Wordpress 3.0

+= 1.41.1 =
+* Add Dutch language.
+Thanks to Rene from http://wpwebshop.com/premium-wordpress-themes/ for this contribution!
+* Compatibility tests with Wordpress 3.0.2